terascope/teraslice/docs/jobs/types-of-operations.md

 ## APIs

 A Job can specify an Operation API which can expose an utility API, a [Dead Letter Queue](./dead-letter-queue.md) or can be used to monitor/track data going through the pipeline.
 APIs are [configured](./configuration.md#apis) separately and are attached to the [Operation Lifecycle](./slices.md#worker-lifecycle-events) on startup.
-APIs are only available to the Worker.

 To develop a processor, see the [docs](./development.md#api).